 Finally, at some point, Douglas pulled himself together enough to get a little apartment on Hudson Avenue in Lincoln Park in an attempt to make a home for Hazel and Jane, his only surviving children.
-Hazel says it was very nice for a time, just the three of them, that is until Douglas remarried.
+Hazel says it was very nice for a time, just the three of them, until Douglas remarried.
 After that, Hazel says, the atmosphere in the home became tense and abusive.
 The situation with her new stepmother grew so bad that one night, in desperation, Hazel, aged 17, packed a grocery bag full of clothes and left the house.
 She went to her grandmother’s home at Ravenswood and Irving Park Road and asked if she could stay with her.
 Her grandmother of course took her in, and Hazel quickly got a job at a toy factory – one of the many factories in the area.

 Jane soon followed Hazel to live with their grandmother and got a job as a housemaid for a wealthy family living on Lake Shore Drive.
-Jane married young at age nineteen, and over the years, she and Hazel have lost contact, though Hazel does not say why.
+Jane married young at age nineteen, and over the years, she and Hazel lost contact, though Hazel does not say why.

 In 1945, when Hazel was twenty-five, she met a young soldier, Benjamin Reuter, who was home on leave.
 They met at the Aragon Ballroom, and Hazel agreed to write to him while he was away.
 As soon as Benjamin was discharged from the army, the two were married.